metnias/metnias.github.io/_posts/2023-03-08-starting-this-blog.md

 Baekjoon [1152][B1152] is to count the number of words in the string (max length 1000000).

-The input is separated by spaces, which never appears multiple times in a row.
+The input is separated by spaces, which never appear multiple times in a row.
-However, it can appear on front or on back, so just counting the number of spaces will require two edge cases handling.
+However, it can appear on the front or the back, so just counting the number of spaces will require two edge cases handling.

 ```c
 #include <stdio.h>